MobilityDB/MobilityDB/doc/contributing/th3index_design_notes.md

   **Mitigation**: re-sort post-compaction if order matters (e.g. `ORDER BY cell` in SQL or `ARRAY_AGG ...
 ORDER BY 1` when materialising).
 For temporal sets, prefer the `h3indexset` set-equality semantics over array-equality semantics.

 - **Antimeridian and pole behaviour**.
-H3's base cells are positioned on an icosahedron; at high resolutions some cells near the antimeridian or poles can have counter-intuitive geometry. `th3CellToLatlng` / `h3_latlng_to_cell` round-trip correctly, but coordinates near &#xb1;180&#xb0; longitude or near the poles may resolve to cells in unexpected base-cell groups.
+H3's base cells are positioned on an icosahedron; at high resolutions some cells near the antimeridian or poles can have counter-intuitive geometry. `cellToPoint` / `h3_latlng_to_cell` round-trip correctly, but coordinates near &#xb1;180&#xb0; longitude or near the poles may resolve to cells in unexpected base-cell groups.

   **Mitigation**: workloads at polar latitudes or that cross the antimeridian should validate representative cells against the libh3 reference implementation directly and add fixtures for the specific edge cases the workload encounters.